 The Fuse Block Setup

-This is the control center for the entire electrical system.
-I use two Blue Sea Systems ST Blade Fuse Blocks—one for electronics (fed from the electronics battery) and one for accessories (fed from the starting battery).
+I use two Blue Sea Systems ST Blade Fuse Blocks — one for electronics (fed from the electronics battery) and one for accessories (fed from the starting battery).
+These blocks have tin-plated copper bussing, #8-32 screw terminals, and ABYC/USCG-compliant cover plates.
+Maximum rating is 30A per circuit and 100A per block, per Blue Sea's published specifications.

 Electronics Fuse Block